Taking two days to complete, Slí na Finne showcases just what County Donegal is renowned for, its wilderness, mountains, glens, rivers, and lakes.

-Terrain consists of forestry tracks and firebreaks, riverside, field and moorland paths, quiet roads and part of a disused railway track: you can expect the off-road sections to be very wet and boggy.
+A moderate loop, the terrain consists of forestry tracks and firebreaks, riverside, field and moorland paths, quiet roads and part of a disused railway track.
+Walkers should expect the off-road sections to be very wet and boggy.

 Although this route takes in the villages of Fintown, Brockagh and Comeen, overnight accommodation is not abundant so walkers should plan the trail accordingly.